-The values of people are different.
-Some people are looking for security, others for adventure.
-For some, social aspects play an important role, others are concerned with success.
-And depending on how much someone identifies with which values, he or she prefers certain brands.
-So much for the theory.
+People's values are different.
+For some, security is right, while others seek adventure.
+For some, social aspects play an important role, while others are concerned with success.
+And depending on how much someone identifies with which values, they prefer certain brands.
+That's the theory.

-Market researcher Dr. Ottmar Franzen has been involved in the practice for 25 years.
-He analysed the values of fashion buyers in Germany, compared them with selected sports brands - and presented the results at the ISPO Academy at ISPO Munich 2020.
+Market researcher Dr. Ottmar Franzen has been dealing with the practice for 25 years.
+He analyzed the values of fashion buyers in Germany, compared them with selected sports brands - and presented the results in the ISPO Academy at ISPO Munich 2020.

-Franzen compared four brands with different value concepts of people.
+Franzen compared four brands with different values people hold.
 The market researcher came to the following conclusions:

-- Adidas: "The brand is Everybody's Darling and is so successful because there is something for everyone - including fashion buyers."
+- Adidas: "The brand is Everybody's Darling and that's why it's so successful, because there's simply something for everyone - including fashion buyers."

-- Under Armour: "The label is more popular with men, not very established with fashion buyers and more of a niche brand for the adventurous."
+- Under Armour: "The label is more popular with men, not very established among fashion buyers and more of a niche brand for adventure seekers."

-- Converse: "The company sets clear and individual style accents, has conquered the fashion market and rather reaches women as a target group."
+- Converse: "The company sets clear and individual style accents, has conquered the fashion market and tends to reach women as a target group."

-- Jack Wolfskin: "The outdoor company has lost its youth, is highly accepted by fashion buyers and is especially popular with people aged 51 and up.
+- Jack Wolfskin: "The outdoor company has lost the youth, is very accepted by fashion buyers and is especially popular with people 51 and up."

-- Planet Sports: "The board sports company has a clear focus on people for whom tolerance and enjoyment are important.
-It's trendy, it's young and it's in the fashion world."
+- Planet Sports: "The board sports company has a clear focus on people who care about tolerance and pleasure.
+It is trendy, young and anchored in the fashion world."

-The conclusion of the market researcher can be summarised as follows:
+The conclusion of the market researcher can be summarized as follows:

-- Especially when brands set a clear focus, they reach their target group.
+- Above all, when brands set a clear focus, they reach their target group.

 - Strong brands reinvent themselves again and again.

-- Brands that are more likely to be accepted by older people lose their younger customers.
+- Brands that tend to be accepted by older people lose their younger customers.